 How Duavee Works

 As soon as I saw what “conditions” Duavee is supposed to treat, it raised a red flag.
 Any drug that is touted as treating menopausal symptoms and osteoporosis must have something to do with hormone supplementation.
-And as Savers know, hormone replacement therapy (HRT) is never recommended in the Save Our Bones Program.
+And as Savers know, hormone replacement therapy (HRT) is never recommended in the Osteoporosis Reversal Program.

 Duavee contains conjugated estrogens and bazedoxifene.
 Conjugated estrogens are the main ingredient in the popular hormone replacement drug Premarin.
 Bazedoxifene is a selective estrogen receptor modulator, or SERM, which means it acts on estrogen receptors in certain tissues by mimicking the hormone.